nilsbunger/parcel-browser/Deployment.md

 # Fly.io deployment

 1. Get fly.io account credentials.
-You need to download `flyctl` and create an account as pdescribed [here](https://fly.io/docs/getting-started/installing-flyctl/).
+You need to download `flyctl` and create an account as described [here](https://fly.io/docs/getting-started/installing-flyctl/).

 Get added to the Home3 org on fly.io by asking Nils or Marcio.